 (3) An authorised person may take such action as is reasonably necessary for the purposes of removing a vehicle under this by-law, by way of unlocking, driving, towing or otherwise causing the removal of the vehicle.

-(4) The board may retain possession of a vehicle removed and stored under this by-law until the owner of the vehicle has paid to the cashier of the Osborne Park Hospital or an authorised person, fees to recover the vehicle at the rate of $50 for the first 24 hours or part thereof and $5 for each 7 days or part thereof thereafter.
+(4) The board may retain possession of a vehicle removed and stored under this by-law until —

+(a) the owner of the vehicle has paid the fee to recover the vehicle calculated at the rate of $50 for the first 24 hours or part thereof and $5 for each 7 day period or part period after that; or

+(b) if the vehicle was removed under sub-bylaw (2) — the owner or the person in charge of the vehicle has been given an infringement notice for the contravention.

+(5) Payment under sub-bylaw (4)(a) may be made by one of the following methods —

+(a) in person to an authorised person at the site;

+(b) in person to the cashier at the Osborne Park Hospital;

+(c) by cheque or money order payable to “Osborne Park Hospital” and posted to —

+Osborne Park Hospital Osborne Place Stirling WA 6021

 [By-law 23 amended in Gazette 23 Dec 2011 p.
 5439-40 (disallowed in Gazette 18 Sep 2012 p.
-4411).]
+4411); 28 Sep 2012 p.
+4649.]

 24. Registered owner may be treated as being driver or person in charge of vehicle at time of offence